PLAY

 Optimization

-Prioritize foods high in vitamin D: Vitamin D intake has been shown to increase FSH. (source) Research suggests that Vitamin D decreases anti-Müllerian hormone signaling, a pathway that inhibits follicle development.
-This action stimulates follicular differentiation and increases FSH. (sourceRecommendation: Consume at least one serving of foods high in vitamin D daily.
+Prioritize foods high in vitamin D: Vitamin D intake increases FSH. (source) Vitamin D decreases anti-Mullerian hormone signaling, a pathway that inhibits follicle development.
+This action stimulates follicular differentiation and increases FSH. (source)

-One serving examples: Rainbow Trout (3 oz), Salmon (3 oz), Maitake Mushrooms (sliced) (1 cup), Fortified Milk (8 oz)
+Protocol: Consume at least one serving of foods high in vitamin D daily.
+One serving examples: Rainbow Trout (3 oz), Salmon (3 oz), Maitake Mushrooms (sliced) (1 cup), Fortified Milk (8 oz).

-Maintain an athletic body composition: Higher FSH has been shown to be associated with higher body composition. (source) Accumulation of adipose tissue, particularly visceral fat, can increase the production of estrogen, which signals the pituitary gland to produce less FSH. (source) Maintaining an athletic body composition will aid in regulating FSH levels.
-Recommendation: Maintain a high-performance diet and exercise program that supports a body composition of no more than 15% body fat for men and 20% for women.
+Maintain an athletic body composition: Higher FSH is associated with higher body composition. (source) Accumulation of adipose tissue, particularly visceral fat, increases the production of estrogen, which signals the pituitary gland to produce less FSH. (source) Maintaining an athletic body composition aids in regulating FSH levels.

-Supplement with vitamin D: Vitamin D supplementation has been shown to increase follicle-stimulating hormone. (source) Research suggests that Vitamin D decreases anti-Müllerian hormone signaling, a pathway that inhibits follicle development.
-This action stimulates follicular differentiation and increases FSH. (source) Recommendation: Supplement with at least 2,000 IU of vitamin D daily during the spring, summer, and fall months.
-Increase supplementation to at least 4,000 IU during the winter months.
+Supplement with vitamin D: Vitamin D supplementation increases follicle-stimulating hormone. (source) Vitamin D decreases anti-Mullerian hormone signaling, a pathway that inhibits follicle development.
+This action stimulates follicular differentiation and increases FSH. (source)

-High serum follicle-stimulating hormone (FSH) levels can stem from physiological factors affecting the hypothalamus and pituitary gland, which regulate FSH secretion.
-Nutritional deficiencies in essential nutrients like zinc and vitamin D can also impact hormone production and activity. (source, source)
+High serum follicle-stimulating hormone (FSH) levels stem from physiological factors affecting the hypothalamus and pituitary gland, which regulate FSH secretion.
+Nutritional deficiencies in essential nutrients like zinc and vitamin D also impact hormone production and activity. (source, source)

 Optimization

 Prioritize fatty fish: Consumption of omega-3 fatty acids lowers FSH. (source) Fatty fish are a rich source of omega-3 fatty acids.
-Omega-3 fatty acids reduce cytokines which have been shown to negatively affect FSH production. (source) Recommendation: Eat at least two servings of fatty fish a week.
+Omega-3 fatty acids reduce cytokines which negatively affect FSH production. (source)

-One serving examples: Salmon (3 oz), Herring (3 oz), Bluefin Tuna (3 oz), Anchovies (3 oz), Mackerel (3 oz)
+Protocol: Eat at least two servings of fatty fish a week.
+One serving examples: Salmon (3 oz), Herring (3 oz), Bluefin Tuna (3 oz), Anchovies (3 oz), Mackerel (3 oz).

-Maintain an athletic body composition: Follicle-stimulating hormone has been associated with body composition. (source) Body composition influences hormonal balances throughout the body.
-Adipose tissue, particularly visceral fat, can increase the production of estrogen, which helps balance pituitary gland FSH production. (source) Maintaining an athletic body composition will aid in regulating FSH levels.
-Recommendation: Maintain a high-performance diet and exercise program that supports a body composition of no more than 15% body fat for men and 20% for women.
+Maintain an athletic body composition: Follicle-stimulating hormone is associated with body composition. (source) Body composition influences hormonal balances throughout the body.
+Adipose tissue, particularly visceral fat, increases the production of estrogen, which helps balance pituitary gland FSH production. (source) Maintaining an athletic body composition aids in regulating FSH levels.

-Supplement with fish oil: Consumption of omega-3 fatty acids lowers FSH. (source) Omega-3 fatty acids reduce cytokines which have been shown to negatively affect FSH production. (sourceRecommendation: Consume at least 3 g of fish oil supplements daily.
+Supplement with fish oil: Consumption of omega-3 fatty acids lowers FSH. (source) Omega-3 fatty acids reduce cytokines which negatively affect FSH production. (source)